 - How to use IoT Plug and Play devices in your application.

 - How to develop an IoT device application that supports IoT Plug and Play.

-- A solution builder is responsible for developing an IoT solution using Azure IoT Hub and other Azure resources, and for identifying IoT devices to integrate.
+- A solution builder who is responsible for developing an IoT solution using Azure IoT Hub and other Azure resources, and for identifying IoT devices to integrate.
 To learn more, see IoT Plug and Play service developer guide.

-- A device builder creates the code that runs on a device connected to your solution.
+- A device builder who creates the code that runs on a device connected to your solution.
 To learn more, see IoT Plug and Play device developer guide.